StemboltHQ/solidus-adyen/README.md

+# Solidus-Adyen
 Adds support for Adyen Hosted Payment Page payments to Solidus stores using the [Adyen](https://github.com/wvanbergen/adyen/) gem.

-Due to the way Adyen's payment API works, the payments created using the AdyenHPP method behavior significantly different then normal payments.
+Due to the way Adyen's payment API works, the payments created using the AdyenHPP method's behavior differ significantly from normal payments.

-Adyen's API is totally asynchronous, Solidus makes a request for modifying a payment, and some time in the future Adyen responds to a specified endpoint with the result of the action.
+Adyen's API is totally asynchronous, Solidus makes a request to modify a payment, and some time in the future Adyen responds to a specified endpoint with the result of the action.
 After capture/refund/cancellation the payment will move to a `processing` state, and will be change to the new state after the